Ah, Christmas. Is it possible to experience mindfulness at Christmas, the most frantic of seasons?

 Mindful Christmas Activities

-Here are some tips on how to practise mindfulness at Christmas.
+Here are some tips on how to practice mindfulness at Christmas.

 Think Ahead